 Directors – Hiroyuki Sashita & Kobun Shizuno, Screenplay – Gen Urobuchi, Producer – Takashi Yoshizawa, Music – Takayuki Hatton, Production Design – Ferdinando Patulli & Naoya Tanaka.
 Production Company – Toho Animation/Polygon Pictures.

 Following the obliteration of most of their unit in the battle with Godzilla, Haruo Sakaki comes around and encounters a strange native girl.
 She belongs to a primitive tribe known as the Houtua who worship a giant egg.
 Haruo finds the other survivors from the expedition and they are granted shelter by the Houtua.
 They also realise that the Houtua have used the nanometal left over from Mechagodzilla to tip their arrowheads.
 This leads them to discover the remains of Mechagodzilla, which was destroyed before they left Earth.
 In the millennia since they were away, Mechagodzilla has evolved into an entire artificially intelligent city.
 Using the access codes, they are able to reactivate and take control of the city, finding that its armaments and defences make it the perfect weapon to battle Godzilla.

 The original Godzilla (1954) was a Japanese attempt to make an American-styled atomic monster movie.
 The film struck such a nerve that the Japanese have been making Godzilla films for what is now more than sixty years.
 There have been 29 Japanese live-action films, plus two American remakes, which are about to spawn into their own series.
 (See below for the other Godzilla films).

 Godzilla: Planet of the Monsters (2017) was a very different Godzilla film.
 Most noticeably, it was an anime Godzilla.
-Moreover, it was one where directors Hiroyuki Sashita and Kobun Shizuno announced it as part of a trilogy, which continues with City on the Edge of Battle and will culminate with Godzilla: The Planet Eater (2018).
+Moreover, it was one where directors Hiroyuki Sashita and Kobun Shizuno announced it as part of a trilogy, which continues with City on the Edge of Battle and concluded with Godzilla: The Planet Eater (2018).
 As we start to see here, they have reimagined elements of the Godzilla series on a massive scale taking place in a far flung future among the survivors of humanity.
 As I will get to in a moment, some of the reconceptions are dazzling.